aichbauer/express-graphql-boilerplate/README.md

 This is the entry for a developer.
 This command:

-by default it uses a sqlite databse, if you dont want migrate the db by each start enable the `prestart` and `poststart` command.
+By default it uses a sqlite databse, if you want to migrate the sqlite db by each start, disable the `prestart` and `poststart` command.
 Also mind if you are using a sqlite database to delete the `drop-sqlite-db` in the prepush hook.

 - runs a **nodemon watch task** for the all files in the project root
 - sets the **environment variable** `NODE_ENV` to `development`